Visitor’s guide and photo gallery for Wildwood Park in Madison Heights. The park offers picnic tables, a playground, swings, and green space.

 Wildwood Park Location and Hours

-Wildwood Park in Madison Heights is located at 26476 Delton Street, south of 11 Mile Road and East of John R.
+Wildwood Park in Madison Heights is located at 26476 Delton Street.
+The park is south of 11 Mile Road and East of John R.

 This 1.8-acre park is open daily year-round from dusk until dawn.

-Wildwood Park is a small 1.8-acre neighborhood park that offers shady areas for picnics.
+Wildwood Park is a small 1.8-acre neighborhood park.
+It offers shady areas for picnics.
 The park also offers picnic tables and a newly renovated playscape.
 The playground has tons of places for kids to climb, slide, jump, and play.

 In addition to the main structure, there are several smaller elements for bouncing, climbing and spinning.
 Traditional and baby bucket swings are also available.
 There is even a portable restroom on site.